Increasing trust & engagement on the CNN app

 Influencers & Creators

 Creators build trust by showing their process and personality.
-We wanted journalists to have similar tools, spaces where transparency earns loyalty.
+How can journalists have similar tools and spaces where transparency earns loyalty.

 Social Media Platforms